d1sc0o/normald1sc0o/README.md

  ☆ never EVER send me s/h pics or idolize it. immediate block.

- ☆ i can be clingy esp if you become my fp. lmk if it bothers you and I'll do my bets from there!!
+ ☆ i can be clingy esp if you become my fp. lmk if it bothers you and I'll do my best from there!!

  ☆ I rarely approach / contact first. i promise I don't hate you.

  ☆ i get anxious RLLY easily- and i'm kind of a pushover. please take note of this when interacting!

+ ☆ umm I am a Sprout kin.. and a Looey kin if u couldn't tell ^^"

  ☆ uhm my grammer and spelling suck ok.

  ☆ i have a partner !

+ ☆ berryfunny shipper

  ☆ andd i am very awkward to talk to ok "^_^
 </details>